-Well, let’s jump right into it and see how to manage Twitter more effectively!
-Also, as always, if you are looking for a social media marketing agency in Surrey, then don’t hesitate to get in touch with us!
+Let’s jump right into it and see how to manage Twitter more effectively for your business!
+As always, if you are looking for a social media marketing agency in Surrey, then don’t hesitate to get in touch with us!

 Tips For Twitter Management and Twitter Tools

 1. Be selective of who you follow

 Many Twitter accounts are run by spammers or bots, so don’t choose to automatically follow everyone who follows you, instead check them out first.
 You also don’t want them cramming up your Twitter feed or sending you spam messages!

 Here are some Twitter management tips to look out for bots and spammers;